-Diagnosing Marijuana Toxicity
+Diagnosing Marijuana Toxicity in Pets

 The intoxicated state of the pet is a big clue.
 But other, more serious toxins can create the same signs.

-‘Fessing up is a great help, but many people are too embarrassed to admit to the marijuana.
-Often, the caretaker will have suspicions that will have to be confirmed.
+‘Fessing up to your vet is a great help, but many people are too embarrassed to admit to the marijuana.
+Often, they will have suspicions that will need to be confirmed.

 Occasionally I have had some kids get their dogs high deliberately, and this is just stupid.
-Unfortunately, people who exhibit this level of irresponsibility are probably not going to run their pot-head pooch to the vet.
+Unfortunately, people who exhibit this level of irresponsibility are probably not going to take their stoned dog to the vet.

 How Is It Treated?

-Onset of symptoms after ingesting or inhaling marijuana is 30 to 60 minutes in most pets.
+Onset of symptoms after ingesting or inhaling marijuana is 30–60 minutes in most pets.

 There is no antidote to reverse the effects of marijuana.
-If there were, I think a lot of young Americans would know about the “reverse-pot-pill.”
+If there were, I think a lot of young Americans would know about the “reverse pot pill.”
 Then they could walk back in their front door and not be so afraid of meeting mom or dad on the landing.